danvk/source-map-explorer/README.md

     ```

 * `-m`, `--only-mapped`: exclude "unmapped" bytes from the output.
 This will result in total counts less than the file size.

+* `--exclude-source-map`: exclude source map comment size from output.
+This will result in total counts less than the file size.

 * `--replace`, `--with`: The paths in source maps sometimes have artifacts that are difficult to get rid of.
 These flags let you do simple find & replaces on the paths.
 For example: